-12.746 Marine Organic Geochemistry (9 units) Prereq: Permission of instructor
+12.746 Marine Organic Geochemistry

 Provides an understanding of the distribution of organic carbon (OC) in marine sediments from a global and molecular-level perspective.
 Surveys the mineralization and preservation of OC in the water column and within anoxic and oxic marine sediments.
 Topics include: OC composition, reactivity and budgets within, and fluxes through, major reservoirs; microbial recycling pathways for OC; models for OC degradation and preservation; role of anoxia in OC burial; relationships between dissolved and particulate (sinking and suspended) OC; methods for characterization of sedimentary organic matter; application of biological markers as tools in oceanography.
 Both structural and isotopic aspects are covered.
 D. Repeta